A Squatters Rights in New Jersey

 Differentiating Between Squatters and Trespassers

-People who own land in New Jersey need to know the difference between squatters and trespassers.
-Both involve using something without permission, but state rules handle them in different ways.
+New Jersey landowners need to know the difference between trespassers and squatters.
+Both involve taking something without permission, but each is dealt with in a different way by state law.

 How Do New Jersey Laws Define Squatters vs. Trespassers?